space for your students

 Explore extremophiles and learn about Astrobiology

-Your students will handle a unique collection of extremophiles and learn about life in diverse environments.
+Your students will handle a unique collection of extremophiles we collected from our field trips and learn about them.

-New Zealand is one of the best places on Earth to study astrobiology.
+We believe New Zealand is one of the best places on Earth to understand how life started.

 Mars Rovers